adithya-r-kothur/adithya-r-kothur/README.md

-# Adithya r kothur
+# Hi there, I'm Adithya r kothur
-I'm Adithya from India , I aspire to be Grand master on Codeforces
+##i'm an competitive programmer and ROS developer

-## Skills and Experience
+### Skills and Experience
 * C++
 * Discrete Math
 * Python